lmame/schematics-workshop/_instructions/Exercise-1:--hello-world.md

-## Create a new schematics project using the CLI
+## Create a new schematics project using the CLI (NOT in the schematics-workshop folder)

 The Schematics CLI uses the following command pattern for executing schematics: